forta-network/docs/docs/maintaining.md

 You can also use the CLI command `npm run publish` to update your bot.
 If you have already deployed a bot, the CLI will know to update the existing bot.
 Ensure that the keyfile used for updating is the same one you used for creating the bot.
 Make sure to set the `agentId` property in your **project folder's** forta.config.json before running the command (you should create the forta.config.json if it doesn't exist).
 You will also need to ensure you have Polygon MATIC tokens in your keyfile address to execute the update transaction (you can get the keyfile address using `npm run keyfile`).
 See [this guide](matic.md) on how to acquire Polygon MATIC tokens.

+## Viewing the state of your bot

+If you want to inspect the current or historic state of your bot, for example checking the last time your bot was updated, you can use the [CLI command](cli.md#info) `npm run info`.
+This command allows you to see